hack13/hack13-blog/content/posts/2016-01-07-modern-inworldz-website.md

   - OpenSimulator

 ---
 I just really want to take a step back and say I was really happy to see the new site by InWorldz.
 It looks very nice, however I only have one complaint...
-When launching a new theme, I would really like to see it implimented throughout before released to the public...
+When launching a new theme, I would really like to see it implemented throughout before released to the public...
 Because the second you login, you are redirected to a part of the site of the old design.
 From what I saw only the home page contains the new theme.

 ![alt text](/wp-import/2016/InWorldz-Virtual-Reality-World-2016-01-06-22-11-44.png)